 Financial support and subsidies are not available whenever the need for which the allowance is aimed is already covered by publicly-funded services, or by funds directly transferred to schools to finance this type of provision.

-There are three types of assistance to begin or pursue a programme of studies which are valid throughout the country:
+There are three types of economic support to begin or pursue a programme of studies which are valid throughout the country: